codac-team/codac/doc/doc/manual/02-variables/01-var-static.rst

   ..
 Figure:: ../../img/logo_ibex.jpg
     :align: right
-  ..
-Figure:: ../../img/logo_pyibex.jpg
-    :align: right

   These static variables come from the `IBEX library <http://www.ibex-lib.org>`_.
 They are briefly presented here for the sake of consistency.
-For more information, please refer to the `IBEX documentation <http://www.ibex-lib.org/doc/interval.html#intervals-vectors-and-matrices>`_ for C++ use or to the `pyIbex manual <http://benensta.github.io/pyIbex/sphinx/quickstart.html>`_ for Python usage.
+For more information, please refer to the `IBEX documentation <http://www.ibex-lib.org/doc/interval.html#intervals-vectors-and-matrices>`_ for C++ use.

 .. _sec-manual-varstatic-vectors: